interestdashing/openai-nobs/README.md

-# nobs-openai
+# openai-nobs
-nobs openai - openai nodejs library without bloatware
+openai no bs.
+NodeJS library written in TypeScript without all of the bloatware.
+No dependencies, no problem.